All Episodes

 He writes the guys at Hadley.

-Uh, How do I deal with this guys?
+How do I deal with this, guys?

-The AP was asking the hoaxers at the climate research unit how to handle an opposition paper.
+The AP was asking the hoaxers at the Climate Research Unit how to handle an opposition paper.

 I'll read it to you here in a minute.

-Lots of stuff in this uh in this.
+I got lots of stuff in this.

 I'm not going to talk about that, and you can stop trying to bait me.

-You can say you can stop trying to debate me.
+You can stop trying to bait me.

 I'm not going to talk about it.

-I want to I want to illustrate the idiot that Al Gore is on this.
+I want to illustrate the idiot that Al Gore is on this and how journalists have been corrupted.

-Here the result is a surprisingly accomplished, nuanced piece of poetry.
+The result is a surprisingly accomplished, nuanced piece of poetry.

-Mr. Hertzgaard, I have to tell you you are embarrassing yourself by writing this.
+Mr. Hertzgaard, I have to tell you, you are embarrassing yourself by writing this.

 The images that Gore conjures in his untitled poem turn a neat trick.